 - Pass the pudding through a sieve into a medium bowl.
 Stir in butter, vanilla and Frangelico.
 May divide into individual bowls.
 Serve warm or chilled, but cover surface with plastic wrap before chilling.

 Amount Per Serving: Calories: 400Total Fat: 20gSaturated Fat: 12gTrans Fat: 0gUnsaturated Fat: 7gCholesterol: 126mgSodium: 131mgCarbohydrates: 48gFiber: 0gSugar: 45gProtein: 7g

 - Contoured handles designed to stay cool to the touch for a comfortable grip

-- Durable, all-metal construction allows cookware to move directly from stovetop to oven and broiler.
+- The durable, all-metal construction allows the cookware to move directly from stovetop to oven and broiler.
 Glass lids are oven safe up to 430°F

 - Works on all stovetops, including induction